Strongly connected orientations and integer lattices: Introduction

 \subsection{Three applications of the main theorem}

 Let us discuss some applications of our result.

 \paragraph{Woodall's conjecture.} Let $D=(V,A)$ be a digraph whose underlying undirected graph is connected.
-A \emph{dicut} is the set of arcs leaving a nonempty proper vertex subset with no incoming arc, i.e., it is of the form $\delta^+(U)$ where $U\subset V, U\neq \emptyset$ and $\delta^-(U)=\emptyset$.
+A \emph{dicut} is the set of arcs leaving a nonempty proper node subset with no incoming arc, i.e., it is of the form $\delta^+(U)$ where $U\subset V, U\neq \emptyset$ and $\delta^-(U)=\emptyset$.
 A \emph{dijoin} is an arc subset whose contraction makes the digraph strongly connected.
 Subsequently, every strengthening set is a dijoin.
-It can be readily checked that $J$ is a dijoin if, and only if, $J$ intersects every dicut at least once.
+It can be readily checked that $J$ is a dijoin if, and only if, $J$ intersects every dicut at least once \b{if, and only if, the digraph obtained from $D$ after bidirecting the arcs in $J$ is strongly connected.
+See \Cref{fig:dijoin-dicut} for an illustration of these concepts.}

-A famous conjecture by Douglas Woodall states that the maximum number of disjoint dijoins is equal to the minimum size of a dicut~\cite{Woodall78}.
+A famous conjecture by Douglas Woodall states that the maximum number of \b{(arc)} disjoint dijoins is equal to the minimum size \b{(i.e., number of arcs)} of a dicut~\cite{Woodall78}.
 This conjecture has a convenient reformulation that appears in an unpublished note by Lex Schrijver.

 \begin{CN}[\cite{Schrijver-note}] Let $\tau\geq 2$ be an integer, and let $D=(V,A)$ be a digraph, where every dicut has size at least $\tau$.
 Then $A$ can be partitioned into $\tau$ strengthening sets. \end{CN}